grundy95/AdventOfCode2020/README.md

 ## Day 9
 First day where I feel my solution was more elegant than the alternative.
 I made use of **deque** which was nice after learning about these in Day 7.
 Maybe need to find a way of having less checking variables to break code more subtly once the answer has been found.
 The alternative was less lines of code however a lot slower as it looped though the data more than our.
 Found a neat solution to finding 2 numbers from a list that add to a target number which doesn't need to look though the data multiple times.
 I learned a lot about list slicing using the alternative including the **a:b** style where** a** is inclusive while **b** is exclusive.
 This should be helpful for future challenges.

+## Day 10
+First part of day 10 was super easy; sort the data and count the difference sizes.
+However, part 2 was a nightmare.
+The aim was to count the number of possible combinations of adapters that still worked.
+I had a thought about using a recursive function and should have continued down this path - instead I tried coming up with all possible combinations of adpaters and checking how many were valid.
+This caused me to run out of memory and so we had to look to the alternative.

+This brought me to dynamic programming.
+I've come across DPs quite abit in my PhD for solving changepoint problems however coding one using a recursive function I haven't done - learning time.
+So if you are looking at the code in the day10Alt.py file you will see what I'm going to explain.
+The key part is we for each position we want to see how many ways there are to get to the end.
+So we start with the first entry and then cycle though the possible next steps.
+In this case it will be the second entry, now however we want all the paths from the second entry to the end so again we cycle through these.
+What ends up happening is we cycle through all the way to the last entry (we then hit the **return 1**) now we start cycling backwards through the data.
+So we almost retreat or i a step and then look for the next j that we haven't already looked at.
+Now if we finish all the possible j's for that i then we know all the possible paths from i to the end so we can store this for future reference.
+We will then move back another i and start looking through all the j's past i that we haven't already looked at (making use of the stored number of paths to the end if that j appears.

+This took me a while to get my head around but I feel I could now code one myself for a similar project.
+In the end a disappointing day that I didn't finish without help but a good learning day for DPs!